melburnian/M365/README.md

-# M365
+# Office Macros
-Macros for making life easier with M365 (Microsoft Office)
+Macros for making life easier Microsoft Office documents.
+All have been created and used successfully to address various personal use cases.
+Macros are valid per date of most recent commit.